khoi-pham-git/khoi-pham-git/README.md

 ## Skills and Experience

--Java EE and SE 8 technologies.
+- Java EE and SE 8 technologies.
--HTML/CSS/JS.
+- HTML/CSS/JS.

 ## About me